iot-home-control/firmware/README.md

     * `always_notify`: Boolean, If enabled always send the current value, otherwise it will only be sent if it changed.
     * `altitude`: Number, Device altitude above sea level in meters.
       Used to calculate sea-level equivalent air pressure.
+    * `use_alt_address`: Boolean, If true use the alternate BME280 I2C address.
+Some modules are configured to use it by default.
+Also allows using two sensors on the same bus.
 - `mcp3208`:
   An MCP3208 ADC connected via SPI.
 Used for Capacitive Soil Moisture Sensors.
     * `cs_pin`: Number, *Required*, IO pin the sensor chip select pin is connected to.